dotlang/language/doc/RFE.md

 why do we need nothing? to support functions that dont return anything. and blocks.

+Y - if a tuple has a function pointer, we can write: `point.process(...)`.
+This will be ambiguous with chaining!
+And by adding function pointers inside tuple, we can have minified oop. maybe we should set composition operator to `<<` and `>>` or `\` `/`.

+Y - embedding a dummy array does not seem intuitive.
+Here, the goal is to simulate an array. we can define a normal tuple, write appropriate functions, then in the target function declare `x:T, arrayAccessor: Arr<T>` meaning that we expect T to be treated like an array.
+As a result, tuples can only embed other tuples. no primitive or hash or array or sum-type.

-? - Maybe we should disallow embedding primitives (char, int, float) because suppose there is a function which accepts char.
+Y - Maybe we should disallow embedding primitives (char, int, float) because suppose there is a function which accepts char.
 Then, what should I pop from stack?
 1 byte (normal char) or 4 bytes (a pointer to a tuple which embeds char)?

+N - places of special behavior: array and map. anything and nothing. where we have exceptions.

 ? - research: how to generate assembly code? yasm